AZO234/NP2kai/README.md

 NP2kai can use external MIDI sound generator with UM-1(USB-MIDI interface).<br>

 1. Connect UM-1 to USB
-2. Check you can see 'midiC4D0' by '$ ls /dev/snd' command
+2. Check you can see 'midiC4D0' by 'ls /dev/snd' command
 3. Open xnp2kai and set MIDI device.

 I tried with Touhou 2 (set MIDI option), I could listen MIDI sound.